General Education (Professional Education Undergraduate Majors)

 MATH-105 Essential Mathematics 4 Credits

 This course prepares students to understand the essential mathematical concepts in number sense, elementary algebra, sets of numbers, problem solving, ratios, proportions, percentages, and graphing linear equations and inequalities.
 The course is designed to introduce students to practical mathematical skills necessary for courses in business and statistics.
 Emphasis will be placed on the structural and logical foundations of business.
 (Meets Elective requirement only; not applicable to Natural Science/Math requirement).
-(School for Professional Studies course).
+(Professional Education course).

 MATH-105 Essential Mathematics 4 Credits

 This course prepares students to understand the essential mathematical concepts in number sense, elementary algebra, sets of numbers, problem solving, ratios, proportions, percentages, and graphing linear equations and inequalities.
 The course is designed to introduce students to practical mathematical skills necessary for courses in business and statistics.
 Emphasis will be placed on the structural and logical foundations of business.
 (Meets Elective requirement only; not applicable to Natural Science/Math requirement).
-(School for Professional Studies course).
+(Professional Education course).

 MATH-109 Mathematics for Statistics 4 Credits

 This course prepares students to understand the mathematical and statistical concepts in problem solving, critical thinking, ratios and proportions, algebraic equations, sets and logic, probability and statistics, including frequency of distribution, statistical graphs, measures of central tendency, and measure of position and dispersion.
 The course introduces students to common mathematical skills necessary for coursework in statistics.
 (Meets Natural Science/Math requirement).
-(School for Professional Studies Course).
+(Professional Education Course).

 MNGT-470 Special Topic in Management 1-3 Credits